tomhorizon/405FinalProject/src/README.md

 **Links**
-Compilation of duels conducted during on champsionship day (3/17/2023): https://youtu.be/L2fNEF87ndI
+Compilation of duels conducted during on championship day (3/17/2023): https://youtu.be/L2fNEF87ndI

 Close-up view of turret during a duel: